datalayer-examples/jupyterlab-extensions-example/docs/plugins-application.md

 ## Apod Main

-This example is taken from the [jupyterlab_apod](https://github.com/jupyterlab/jupyterlab_apod) example ([read more](https://jupyterlab.readthedocs.io/en/latest/)extension/extension_tutorial.html) and displays a random image from the NASA API (https://api.nasa.gov https://api.nasa.gov/planetary/apod.
+This extension is taken from the [jupyterlab_apod](https://github.com/jupyterlab/jupyterlab_apod) example ([read more](https://jupyterlab.readthedocs.io/en/latest/extension/extension_tutorial.html) and displays a random image fetched from the public NASA API (https://api.nasa.gov https://api.nasa.gov/planetary/apod.

 The image is shown in a main panel.